microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pagetemplate.md

 Represents a page template in the templates folder.

-In addition to other properties, a **sitePageTemplate** resource contains the title, layout, and a collection of [webPart](../resources/webpart.md) objects.
+In addition to other properties, a **pageTemplate** resource contains the title, layout, and a collection of [webPart](../resources/webpart.md) objects.

 Inherits from [baseSitePage](../resources/basesitepage.md).